-Dr. Sidney A. Coleman Jr. was born in Kosciusko, MS, in 1924, into a long-established Southern family with roots dating back more than a century.
+Dr. Sidney A. Coleman Jr. was born in Kosciusko, Miss., in 1924, into a long-established Southern family with roots dating back more than a century.

 On his return home, he entered Tulane University in New Orleans as an undergraduate and continued on after completing college to Tulane Medical School, where he received the MD degree.
-After serving an internship at Baptist Hospital in Fort Worth, TX, Dr. Coleman entered the Pathology Residency Program at the University of Tennessee Medical Center in Memphis in the Institute of Pathology under the direction of Dr. Douglas H. Sprunt, Chair.
+After serving an internship at Baptist Hospital in Fort Worth, Texas, Dr. Coleman entered the pathology residency program at the University of Tennessee Medical Center in Memphis in the Institute of Pathology under the direction of Dr. Douglas H. Sprunt, chair.

 Sidney was one of the early or founding members of the American Society of Cytopathology and served as an officer at different levels, but declined the presidency.

-After 38 years at the University of Tennessee, Dr. Coleman decided to return to his home state and took a position as professor of Pathology in the University of Mississippi Medical Center Department of Pathology where he remained for a number of years, lending valuable counsel to surgical pathologists and cytopathologists and continued his lifelong interest in OB-GYN pathology.
+After 38 years at the University of Tennessee, Dr. Coleman decided to return to his home state and took a position as professor of pathology in the University of Mississippi Medical Center's Department of Pathology where he remained for a number of years, lending valuable counsel to surgical pathologists and cytopathologists and continued his lifelong interest in OB-GYN pathology.

 2500 North State Street